J.P. Crawford Player Props: Mariners vs. Tigers

-J.P.
-Crawford is available when the Seattle Mariners take on Eduardo Rodriguez and the Detroit Tigers at T-Mobile Park Friday at 10:10 PM ET.
+The Seattle Mariners, including J.P.
+Crawford (.325 batting average in his past 10 games), take on starting pitcher Michael Lorenzen and the Detroit Tigers at T-Mobile Park, Saturday at 9:40 PM ET.

-In his most recent action (on July 9 against the Astros) he went 1-for-4.
+In his previous game he had a hitless performance (0-for-4) against the Tigers.

 J.P.
 Crawford Game Info & Props vs. the Tigers